-- Parents are responsible for providing an EpiPen, as well as tracking its expiry date and replacing it if necessary. - The parent must devise an individual plan and complete the Anaphylactic Alert form (with help from the child's physician if needed).
-The form will be posted on the wall in the children's main rooms and the kitchen.
+- Parents with a child who has anaphylactic allergies are responsible for providing an EpiPen, as well as tracking the expiry date and replacing it if necessary. - The parent must devise an individual plan and complete the Anaphylactic Alert form (with help from the child's physician if needed).
+The form will be posted on the wall in the children's main rooms and the kitchen/food prep areas and inside the group's backpacks for accessible referencing.